 *Eligible summer placements include summer schools managed by the Placements & International Programmes Office and certain international volunteering programmes.

-You will be expected to complete a Grant Agreement, Certificate of Arrival and Certificate of Attendance and confirm your bank details.
+You will be expected to complete a Grant Agreement, Certificate of Arrival (semester and year-long placements only) and Certificate of Attendance and confirm your bank details.

 The Grant Agreement is your contract with the University and it details the terms and conditions of Turing Scheme funding.
 Please read this carefully before completing, and make sure that the information you provide (i.e. your placement dates) is as accurate as possible.